geoffles/geoffles.github.io/_posts/2015-11-28-process-framework-part-1.md

 This allows us then to model a business process like this:

 ![A sample business process](/img/frameworks/pfx-flow.png)
-***States**: A sample business process.
+***States:*** *A sample business process.
 Each state, or activity may have it's own complexities, but are contained within the state.*
 {: class="figure"}

 Just a minor note on State Machines vs the State Pattern: These are not the same thing, however the state pattern *can* be used to implement a state machine.